-From an underlying earnings perspective, Aegon's underlying earnings before tax has increased to EUR 2,103 million in 2017 (EUR 1,913 million in 2016).
-This was mainly driven by expense reductions, an improvement in claims experience in the Americas, and higher fee revenue resulting from favorable equity market performance.
+From an underlying earnings perspective, Aegon's underlying earnings before tax decreased to EUR 2,074 million in 2018 (EUR 2,140 million in 2017).
+This was mainly driven by lower fee revenue due to declining equity markets and net outflows of revenue generating investments, and unfavorable mortality experience in the Americas, which more than offset higher earnings in Europe, Asia and Asset Management.